tdwg/bdq/tg2/_review/docs/synthetic/index.md

 ## 1 Introduction

 With tests for data quality comes the need for validation data to test the behavior of test implementations.
-It is important that synthetic data created for the purposes of validating the behavior of test implementation, or data representing real occurences that has been modified for that purpose not be conflated with real data in analysies of patterns of biodiversity.
-This document explains how the creators of such validation data sets can unambiguosly mark such data for exclusion, and how users can use these markings to exclude such data from analysies.
+It is important that synthetic data created for the purposes of validating the behavior of test implementation, or data representing real occurences that has been modified for that purpose not be conflated with real data in analyses of patterns of biodiversity.
+This document explains how the creators of such validation data sets can unambiguously mark such data for exclusion, and how users can use these markings to exclude such data from analysies.

 ### 1.1 Purpose

-This document specifies the marking and identification of synthetic data as clearly distinguisable from real world occurrences.
+This document specifies the marking and identification of synthetic data as clearly distinguishable from real world occurrences.

 ### 1.2 Audience